Back to all studies

 What would I likely need to do?

-You may need to take a study treatment and have regular medical follow-up.
+You may need to use a device, app, or digital tool for a defined period.
 The listed study locations suggest that at least part of participation may involve a physical site.
 Ask whether some steps can be done remotely.

-If the study involves a medication, ask whether it is already approved, experimental, or being tested for a new use.
-Check possible side effects, interactions with current treatment, dose changes, monitoring, and what happens if you feel worse.
+If the study uses a device, app, or digital tool, check what data is collected, who can access it, how often you need to use it, and what happens if the tool detects a concerning signal.
 For any mental health study, also ask who to contact if you feel worse, whether participation may affect current treatment, whether you can stop, and who confirms eligibility.

 Will I need to travel or attend in-person visits?